vmniemi/RedSearch/Documentation.md

 Output includes the username, subreddit, comment/post content, and permalink.

 Max Mode can take up to several minutes depending of the amount of posts and comments the user has made

+## Updated features

+- Save results as .csv and .json for possible future NLP analysis